 Our longtail boat driver was waiting for us at East Railay and it was already midday by the time we walked back from Phra Nang.
 I am glad to say this area has surprised me.
 I am sure it can get crowded at times, but there's a lot of natural beauty here and now we're planning our 3rd Krabi trip and will spend more than a couple of hours at Railay and Phra Nang!

 Krabi Hotels (Booking at Agoda.com)

-Krabi Tours with my friends at Easy Day Thailand
+Krabi Tours - contact my friends at Easy Day Thailand

 Tiger Cave Temple